mads-jm/mads-jm.porfolio/frontend/content/home.md

-# Welcome to My Page
+# Welcome to My Portfolio / Landing page

-This is the home section.
 Scroll down or use the nav links to explore!

+`some small peeks into my life...`